Photo by Alessandra Kocman

 Syrian Resettlement in Suffolk

-Due to the location of suitable housing, health, education and support services the refugees will be settled predominantly in the greater Ipswich area.
-Housing will predominantly be via private sector landlords.
+Due to the location of suitable housing, health, education and support services the refugees will be settled predominantly in the greater Ipswich area, with housing provided through private sector landlords.

 Q. How are refugees selected to be part of the scheme?